+Genotoxicity.
 Section 4.4.2 provides a critical review of the genotoxicity literature for carbon tetrachloride.
 Various confounding factors and other challenges in evaluating genotoxicity studies are highlighted in Table 4-12; these general features of the carbon tetrachloride literature as well as various methodological and reporting issues in individual studies were taken into account in the current review of the genotoxicity literature.
 Many of the positive genotoxicity findings, including the following, are consistent with compounds that induce oxidative events leading to genetic damage: (1) two positive mutation/DNA damage studies in E. coli strains particularly sensitive to oxidative damage; (2) intrachromosomal recombination induced by carbon tetrachloride in S. cerevisiae consistent with DNA breakage originating from oxidative stress that occurs concurrent with cytotoxicity; (3) evidence from in vitro and in vivo assays of DNA breakage and fragmentation in association with extensive hepatotoxicity; and (4) DNA adducts formed from reactive oxygen species and lipid peroxidation products (e.g., MDA and 4-HNE) in the liver of rodents following carbon tetrachloride administration.
-A limited number of positive genotoxicity findings in the absence of cytotoxicity have been reported (see Section 4.4.2 and Table 4-8 to 4-11); methodological or reporting issues with many of these studies have been identified.
+A limited number of positive genotoxicity findings in the absence of cytotoxicity have been reported (see Section 4.4.2 and Table 4-8 to 4-11); however, methodological or reporting issues with many of these studies have been identified.

-As a whole, the literature suggests that carbon tetrachloride is more likely an indirect than direct mutagenic agent and that mutagenic effects, if they occur, are likely to be generated through indirect mechanisms resulting from oxidative damage stress or lipid peroxidation byproducts, which have been observed with cytotoxicity at high doses of carbon tetrachloride (Table 4-16).
-Nevertheless, uncertainties in this complex database must be acknowledged.
+As a whole, the literature suggests that carbon tetrachloride is more likely an indirect than direct mutagenic agent and that mutagenic effects, if they occur, are likely to be generated through indirect mechanisms resulting from oxidative damage or lipid peroxidation byproducts, which have been observed with cytotoxicity at high doses of carbon tetrachloride (Table 4-16).
+Nevertheless, deficiences in this complex database must be acknowledged.
 To that end, if carbon tetrachloride-associated DNA damage occurs above background levels and contributes to low-dose mutagenic activity, some nonzero risk of carcinogenicity at doses below those associated with cytotoxicity would be predicted.
-Under this scenario, a quantitative approach that accounts for possible carbon tetrachloride-associated DNA damage in a mode of action would apply and would dictate an approach consistent with a nonthreshold response (see Section 5.3.2).

-Thus, the possible contribution of a low-dose mutagenic effect in the mode of action or alternative modes of action cannot be excluded.
+Thus, the possible contribution of a low-dose mutagenic effect in the hypothesized MOA or alternative MOAs cannot be excluded.